RSI3D/ShaderMap-3-SDK/README.md

 * Materials XML/HLSL API - The "materials" folder contains a description of the XML + HLSL syntax used to build ShaderMap materials as well as examples for building basic materials.
-See the readme file in that folder for more details.
+See the "Syntax" file in that folder for more details.

 -----------